sonic-net/SONiC/doc/macsec/MACsec_hld.md

 This chapter shows the MACsec interface stack of virtual switch and real switch.

-Virtual switch use the Linux MACsec driver as the MACsec Security Entity(SecY) to support the functionality of MACsec and the MACsec interface is imposed on physical interface.
-The MKA protocol traffic, EAPOL packets, sent by wpa_supplicant use physical port as its egress/ingress port.
+Virtual switch use the Linux MACsec driver as the MACsec Security Entity(SecY) to support the functionality of MACsec and the SecY is imposed on the physical port.

 Real switch use the cipher chip as SecY which will also be imposed on physical interface.
-And the Port will be above the SecY.
-The MKA protocol traffics sent by wpa_supplicant directly use the Port as the egress/ingress port but the cipher chip will be set as the bypass mode to the MKA protocol traffic.
+But the ASIC of the switch is located between the Port and the SecY.

 In all scenarios, both virtual and real switch, the IP address will be assigned to the Port.
-All traffic, except EAPOL packets, on the Port will be encrypted by SecY and then these traffics will be put to the physical port for transmission.
-Meanwhile, all traffic, except EAPOL packets, on the physical port will be validated and decrypted and then these traffics will be delivered to the Port or discarded if the validation fails.
+The MKA protocol traffics, EAPOL packets, sent by wpa_supplicant directly use the Port as the egress/ingress port but the SecY will be set as the bypass mode to the MKA protocol traffic, which means the SecY will not encrypt, decrypt or validate the EAPOL packets and directly deliver them to next interface.
+All traffics, except EAPOL packets, transmitted on the Port will be encrypted by SecY and then these traffics will be put to the physical port for transmission.
+While all traffics, except EAPOL packets, received on the physical port will be validated and decrypted and then these traffics will be delivered to the Port or discarded if the validation fails.

 ![interface stack](images/interface_stack.png)